Thomas Libiih

-Thomas Libiih (born 17 November 1967) is a Cameroonian former footballer.
+Thomas Libiih (born 17 November 1967) is a Cameroonian former footballer who played as a midfielder.
 He played for various clubs, including Tonnerre Yaoundé and Ohud Medina.
-He also participated in the 1990 FIFA World Cup and 1994 FIFA World Cup.
+He also participated in the 1990 and 1994 FIFA World Cups with the Cameroon national football team.

 Libiih had a brief spell with LDU Portoviejo in Ecuador.

 He works as a coach at FC Lotus-Terek Yaoundé, a Cameroonian farm team of Russian FC Terek Grozny, created by Guy Stephane Essame.